 Our hope is that SAFER will provoke critical self-reflection in many church communities and give courage to those who want to be heard to speak up.
 We hope that SAFER will provide the skills to those around them to listen and support them when they do.

 We have relied on robust research and reliable data to develop SAFER.
 You’ll see we’ve footnoted key sources along the way.
-We have also worked with domestic and family violence specialists, psychologists, counsellors and clergy to develop this resource to be as effective as possible.
+We have also worked with domestic and family violence specialists, psychologists, social workers, policy specialists, and clergy to develop this resource to be as effective as possible.

 We also welcome suggestions of new material to update this resource.
-If you come across relevant new research, reports or articles, please send them to firstname.lastname@example.org.
+If you come across relevant research, blog posts or media articles, please send them to [email protected].

 Who is this resource for?

-SAFER is dedicated to anyone who has suffered from domestic and family violence and to those who the church has failed.
+SAFER is dedicated to anyone who has suffered from domestic and family violence, and especially to those whom the church has failed.

 To any survivors of violence, we wish to warn you that SAFER involves descriptions and discussions of violence and abuse.
 Some survivors might find its content distressing.